Bcr-Abl tyrosine-kinase inhibitor: T315I mutation

 The T315I is a unique mutation because of its resistance to all approved Bcr-Abl inhibitors, prior to ponatinib.
 It is caused by a single cytosine to thymine (C -> T) base pair substitution at position 944 of the Abl gene (codon '315' of the Abl protein) sequence resulting in amino acid Threonine being substituted by Isoleucine at that position - thus 'T315I'.
-This substitution eliminates a critical oxygen molecule needed for hydrogen bonding between imatinib and the Abl kinase, and also creates steric hindrance to the binding of most TKIs.
+This substitution eliminates a critical oxygen atom needed for hydrogen bonding between imatinib and the Abl kinase, and also creates steric hindrance to the binding of most TKIs.

 When discovered, it was estimated that every 6 out of 9 cases of advanced stage CML with imatinib resistance carried this mutation.
 T315I produces the highest magnitude of resistance of any mutation both to imatinib and second generations TKIs.
 Ponatinib (Iclusig) by Ariad was approved in 2013 for use as second-line CML treatment, and is the only licensed TKI which binds to the T315I mutated kinase successfully.